HarrisonDNET/Getting-Started-with-Scripting-Linux/README.md

 [bash nanoinstall.sh]
 If it doesn't say [command not found], then skip this step.
 9. Follow the instructions on screen
 10. You should be ready!
-Just type:
+Navigate to the [tutorial] folder, then type:
 [nano gettingstarted.sh]
 to start your learning!